 I am a researcher in cognitive psychology, currently working at École nationale supérieure des Arts Décoratifs (EnsAD) in Paris.
-After conducting research on the perceptive understanding of dynamic scenes at the International School for Advanced Studies (Trieste, Italy), Paris 8 University, and Johns Hopkins University, I integrated the Reflective Interaction research group to develop a collaboration with artists and designers around the notion of behavioral objects.
+I conducted research on the understanding of dynamic scenes at the International School for Advanced Studies (Trieste, Italy), Paris 8 University, and Johns Hopkins University.
+I then integrated the Reflective Interaction research group to develop a collaboration with artists and designers around the notion of behavioral objects.

 I am teaching on the topics of understanding of action, and its relationship to the development of social robots; on the perceptive and attentional constraints for the design of interfaces; on the flow and gratifications in immersive interactions.

-I am also collaborating with Institut Cognition to develop partnerships between the world of business and academia.
+I am also collaborating with Institut Cognition to develop partnerships between the worlds of business and academia.